 About Breivogel Ponds Conservation Area

 Don’t be put off by the expanse of desert at the Breivogel Ponds Conservation Area in Hatchville.
-Heavy use by all-terrain vehicles until recently has prevented the natural re-growth that would generally occur in the old gravel pit, but the perimeter features Shallow Pond, a vernal pool, two man-made ponds and thick woods of tall pines.
+Heavy use by all-terrain vehicles until recently has prevented the natural re-growth that would generally occur in the old gravel pit, but the perimeter features Shallow Pond, an original vernal pool, two man-made ponds and thick woods of tall pines.

-Access is at the entrance to the town's Leaf/Compost Facility on Blacksmith Shop Road (about a mile north of Falmouth High School, on the east side of Blacksmith Shop).
+Access and a parking area are at the entrance to the town's Leaf/Compost Facility on Blacksmith Shop Road (about a mile north of Falmouth High School, on the east side of Blacksmith Shop).
 Follow the old road that leads to the gravel pit and around the southern edge.
 At the back, on the east side, are the ponds made by Carl Breivogel, the former owner.
 He dug the ponds to provide water for the beach grass he grew for sale to nurseries and towns.
 Large swathes of grass still come up in the sand.
 Mr. Brievogel stocked the ponds with trout and invited youngsters to fish there.
 Cat tails and other aquatic plants line the shores.